j-colas/piv_demo/README.md

 Frames are subdivided in smaller region of interest (ROI).
 We compute the zero-mean cross correlation (ZMCC) with Fast Fourier Transform on each ROI two by two (ROI_frame_1, ROI_frame_2).
 The displacement is estimated by finding the location of the maximum in the result of the ZMCC.

 ## Example of motions
-We tested different kind of motion :
+We tested different motions :
 #### [1] Shearing
 #### [2] Translation
 #### [3] Rotation